BenJarvus Green-Ellis

 BenJarvus Jeremy Green-Ellis (born July 2, 1985) is an American former professional football player who was a running back in the National Football League (NFL) for the New England Patriots and Cincinnati Bengals.
 He played college football for the Indiana Hoosiers and Ole Miss Rebels.
 Green-Ellis was signed by the Patriots as an undrafted free agent in 2008.

 Because of his segmented name, Green-Ellis is nicknamed "the Law Firm".
 He never had a fumble with the Patriots.

 Early life

-Green-Ellis was born in New Orleans, Louisiana to Latonia Green and Ronald Ellis.
+Green-Ellis was born in New Orleans, Louisiana to Latonia Green and Ronald Ellis, the co-founder of major hip hop record label Cash Money Records.
 He attended St. Augustine High School in New Orleans, and was a student and a letterman in football and track for the Purple Knights athletic teams.
 He was named as an All-City selection and as an All-Metro selection, and the Clarion Herald and the New Orleans Times-Picayune named him as an All-District selection.
 Also a standout track athlete, he lettered twice in track & field, where he was an All-District selection and an All-Region selection.